Distances between pure quantum states induced by a distance matrix: Acknowledgments

-We are grateful to Shmuel Friedland, Karol Życzkowski and Michał Eckstein for all their insightful comments and discussions.
-This work was supported by the National Science Centre, Poland, under the contract number 2021/03/Y/ST2/00193, within the QuantERA II Programme under Grant Agreement No 101017733, and by the European Union under ERC Advanced Grant \emph{TAtypic}, project number 101142236.
-RB acknowledges support by the National Science Center, Poland, under the contract number 2023/50/E/ST2/00472.
+We are grateful to Shmuel Friedland, Karol \.{Z}yczkowski and Micha\l{} Eckstein for all their insightful comments and discussions.
+This work was supported by the National Science Center, Poland, under the contract number 2023/50/E/ST2/00472 and under the contract number 2021/03/Y/ST2/00193, within the QuantERA II Programme under Grant Agreement No 101017733, and by the European Union under ERC Advanced Grant \emph{TAtypic}, project number 101142236.